genomicsclass/leanpub/manuscript/interactions_and_contrasts.md

 ##     -0.2798846
 ```

-### Testing All Differences Of Differences: Analysis Of Variance
+#### Testing all differences of differences: Analysis of variance

 Finally, suppose that we want to know if the push vs. pull difference is *different* across leg pairs in general.
-Here we are not comparing any two leg pairs in particular, but rather want to know if the three interaction terms which represent differences in the push vs. pull difference are larger than we would expect them to be; if the push vs pull difference was actually constant across the leg pairs.
+Here we are not comparing any two leg pairs in particular, but rather want to know if the three interaction terms which represent differences in the push vs. pull difference are larger than we would expect them to be.
+We want to determine if the push vs pull difference was actually constant across the leg pairs.

 In statistics, such a question can be answered by an "analysis of variance", which is often abbreviated as *ANOVA*.
 The `anova` adds terms to the model in the sequence provided in the formula.
 With each additional term or set of terms, the function calculates the reduction in the sum of squares of the residuals.
 Let's first print this table and then examine the results in detail: